CODES-group/opyrability/paper/paper.md

 As a quick example of ``opyrability's`` capabilities, the example below available in the [examples gallery of the proposed tool](https://codes-group.github.io/opyrability/examples_gallery/index_example_gallery.html) depicts the operability analysis of a continuous stirred tank reactor (CSTR).
-In this example, the OI is evaluated for a desired region of operation for the concentration of reactants A and B. In particular, it is desired to obtain insight on the design and operating region of this process, in terms of the reactor radius and its operating temperature.
+In this example, the OI is evaluated for a desired region of operation for the concentration of reactants A and B (as outputs).
+In particular, it is desired to obtain insight on the design and operating region of this process, in terms of the reactor radius and its operating temperature (as inputs).
 Process operability is employed to systematically analyze which designs and operating temperatures are able to attain the requirements related to the concentrations of A and B.

 The fundamental idea of ``opyrability`` is to be an environment for engineers